astropy/reproject/docs/celestial.rst

 * Computing the **exact overlap** of pixels on the sky by treating them as **four-sided spherical polygons** on the sky and computing spherical polygon intersection.
 This is essentially an exact form of drizzling, and should be appropriate for any field of view.
-It is only suitable for data being reprojected between However, this comes at a significant performance cost.
+However, this comes at a significant performance cost.
 This is the algorithm used by the `Montage
   <http://montage.ipac.caltech.edu/index.html>`_ package, and we have
   implemented it here using the same core algorithm.
+Note that this is only suitable for data being reprojected between spherical celestial coordinates on the sky that share the same origin (that is, it cannot be used to reproject from coordinates on the sky to coordinates on the surface of a spherical body).

 Currently, this package implements interpolation, adaptive resampling, and spherical polygon intersection.